Quicklist: Different Types of Cottonwood Trees

 As Street Trees

-This is because these trees not only look beautiful but also provide great shade.
-Their incredible growth rate coupled with low-maintenance needs makes them ideal for creating an urban jungle.
+This is because the trees not only look beautiful but also provide great shade.
+Their incredible growth rate coupled with low-maintenance needs makes them ideal for living in an urban jungle.

 For Ornamental Purposes

 With the visual appeal that they add, it is no surprise that different species of cottonwoods, as well as their cultivars and hybrids, are often planted by homeowners with a large expanse of land or a vast area dedicated for gardening.

 For Timber Production

 Given their rapid growth pattern, cottonwoods are often planted with the objective of collecting wood from it later on.
 In less than a decade, a cottonwood tree can yield a large amount of wood that can hardly be obtained from any other source in the same time period.